jamesdewhirst/Examples/Homework/17-2-GoodSecurity_Penetration_Test_Report.md

 ### 2. Findings
 - Machine IP:
   - 192.168.0.20
-- Machine’s IP address
-  - 192.168.0.20
 - Hostname:
   - MSEDGEWIN10
-- Actual name of the machine
-  - IEUser
 - Vulnerability Exploited:
-  - Remote access ??????????????????????????
-- The name of the script or Metasploit module used
-  - ANSWER
+  - `icecast`
 - Vulnerability Explanation:
-  - ANSWER
   - Explain the vulnerability as best you can by explaining the attack type (i.e. is it a heap overflow attack, buffer overflow, file inclusion, etc.) and briefly summarize what that attack is.
 You may need to do extra research online.
-  - ANSWER
 - Severity:
-  - Code Red
-- In your expert opinion, how severe is this vulnerability?
-  - this exploit allows a user to remote into the computer and take total control.
-This allows them to download and change files as they wish.
+  - look up exploit in miter
 - Proof of Concept:
-  - ANSWER

-This is where you show the steps you took.
+  - ANSWER - This is where you show the steps you took.
 Show the client how you exploited the software services.
 Please include screenshots.

-There should be a separate finding for each vulnerability found.
+  - There should be a separate finding for each vulnerability found.

 ### 3. Recommendations
 What recommendations would you give to GoodCorp?
   - Update all software to the current versions to ensure all security patches are up to date.
-  - Use HTTPS
+  - Impliment more robust firewall rules
   - Impliment SSL certs on employee machines
   - Block all network traffic and only allow employees access via their specific DNS